kiwitcms/Kiwi/docs/source/installing_docker.rst

             - uploads:/Kiwi/uploads
             - ./local_settings.py:/venv/lib64/python3.6/site-packages/tcms/settings/local_settings.py

 essentially overriding any stock settings in this way!
+For more information see :ref:`configuration`.

 .. warning::